lior099/graph-measures/README.md

 **NEW (07.05.20): An updated motif calculation algorithm lowers the GPU memory usage.**

 For installation and running instructions for the C++ code, refer to the [manual](features_algorithms/accelerated_graph_features/Cache%20Accelerated%20Graph%20Features%20Manual.pdf).
+In short, for the GPU accelerated version using conda:
+1. Move into the path "features_algorithms/accelerated_graph_features/src".
+2. Create the environment that has the requirements: _"conda env create -f env.yml"_
+3. Activate the new environment: _"conda activate boost"_.
+Then, make the GPU files: _"make -f Makefile-gpu"_.
+4. Now, the accelerated graph features (including the GPU motifs) can be used.

 ## Calculating Features